steveterryp/OpenAI_Assistant_API_Boilerplate_CursorRules/README.md

 5. Start chatting with your personal assistant!

-6. Use the cursor composer to start adding your own tools along with files from the apis you want to use.
+6. Use the cursor composer to start adding your own tools along with documentation details from the apis you want to use.
+Use the attached `AddTools_CursorInstructions.md` to help you.

+## Features

+- OpenAI Assistant API integration
+- File operations (read/write)
+- Rich terminal interface
+- Conversation persistence so it recalls your prior convos until you tell it to 'reset'